 If you don’t know the model, you can be lost in the woods forever.
-We struggled early on, but found a groove that served us well, and we tuned and improved the approach over time.
+I struggled early on, but eventually found a groove that worked well, and then I tuned and improved the approach over time.

 Rather than make performance a big up front design or doing it all at the end or other performance approaches that don’t work, we baked performance into the life cycle.
 The key here is integrating performance into your iterations.